stefantroschka.de

 2018

-Unten is my graduate project in Multimedia Composition at the University of Music and Drama in Hamburg.
-16 loudspeakers were placed below a walkable luminous area covering 16 square metres.
-The audience moves over a composition of spatial electronic music and generative light patterns.
-The project emerged from the idea of creating an audible space below the listener, in contrast to various current spatial audio systems that often represent sounds around or above the listener.
-The interactive composition mainly uses psychoacoustic effects such as pitch illusions, which appear to descend continuously, to enhance the effect of depth.
-All audiovisual parameters are generated in realtime and were triggered by the presence of the audience.
+Unten is my final project in Multimedia Composition at the Hamburg University of Music and Theater.
+16 loudspeakers were placed under a 16 square meter accessible light surface.
+The audience is located above a composition of spatial electronic music and generative light patterns.
+The project originated from the idea of creating an audible space below the listener, in contrast to various current spatial audio systems that often present sounds around or above the listener.
+The interactive composition makes use of auditory illusions, such as pitch illusions that appear to be continuously descending to enhance the effect of depth.
+All audiovisual parameters are generated in real time and triggered by the presence of the audience.

-light patterns developed and created by Hanjo Müller
+Light control & patterns created by Hanjo Müller

 video website floor with led patterns